 IMG_8133

-Your finished hat shape it doesnt have to be perfect
+Your finished hat shape; it doesn’t have to be perfect

 10 – Fold in half and felt along the side to mesh the fibres together.
 Keep turning and repeating until the hat is now firmly felted along the side so it doesn’t pull apart when you gently pull it.